 I am sure most of you have heard of compost.
-To me composting is one of the best things you can do to create a beautiful garden.
-Great soil makes growing anything that much easier.
+To me making compost is one of the best things you can do to create a beautiful garden.
+Compost makes great soil and that makes growing anything so much easier.
+Making compost is not hard and you can even DIY some rather good looking compost bins.

 Patience is key to composting success and creating the right mix of ingredients.
 I am a lazy composter, I don’t have time to be turning it constantly.
 More turning means faster composting but you can also use a method that does not require turning.